hughjonesd/huxtable/cran-comments.md

 Release with bugfixes.
-Resubmitting to fix a Debian-specific check failure.
+Resubmitting again to fix a check failure.

 ## Test environments